carbon-language/carbon-lang/lld/docs/WebAssembly.rst

 .. option:: --export-dynamic

   When building an executable, export any non-hidden symbols.
-By default only the entry point and any symbols marked with --export/--export-all are exported.
+By default only the entry point and any symbols marked as exports (either via the command line or via the `export-name` source attribute) are exported.

 .. option:: --global-base=<value>